What you should know

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - You may need to see your eye doctor 1 to 4 days before the surgery for an eye exam.
 You may also need to have a blood test.
-Tests to look at the inside of your eyes using special tools may also be needed.
-These tests may include a slitlamp exam, retinoscopy, and an ultrasound scan.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+Talk to your healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery: